Great games to take on holiday

 A simple, child friendly game where the objective is to win all the cards by playing the highest card each turn.

 While not played with a standard deck of cards, Uno is a brilliant card game that can be played by everyone – and is of course the same size (but with more cards) in terms of storage space.
-This is a regular feature at events in my family and enjoyed by all – from the grandkids to the grandparents – and can get pretty boisterous too.
+It is one of my top travel games and a regular feature at events in my family, thoroughly enjoyed by all – from the grandkids to the grandparents – and can get pretty boisterous too.
 The aim of the game is to get rid of all of your own cards, while using the special cards to wreak havoc on the other players’ game plans.

 About the same size as the box you’d expect a tube of toothpaste to come in, this game involves mixing up all the sticks in a pile on the table.
 They’re marked with coloured bands corresponding to points and all you have to do is pick one up – without moving any of the other sticks!

 This game requires a keen eye and steady hand to free your stick without moving another – or when it’s someone else’s go, calling them out when you see anything else move!

 There are tactics at play here too – do you deliberately move another stick to forfeit your turn, but block a high value stick from the next player?

 My siblings and I love this game – it comes out often at Christmas and other big gatherings.
 While we’re all old enough to know better, when we play we’re typically slightly tipsy, increasingly animated and always entertained.
 The little ones love it too, as do the grandparents.
 A big game in a small package.